Ali-Akbar Dehkhoda: Works

 Dehkhoda translated Montesquieu's De l'esprit des lois (The Spirit of the Laws) into Persian.

-He has also written Amsal o Hekam ("Proverbs and Sayings") in four volumes, a French-Persian Dictionary, and other books, but his lexicographic masterpiece is Loghat-nameh-ye Dehkhoda ("Dehkhoda Dictionary"), the largest Persian dictionary ever published, in 15 volumes.
-Dr. Mohammad Moin accomplished Dehkhoda's unfinished volumes according to Dehkhoda's request after him.
+He has also written Amsal o Hekam ("Proverbs and Sayings") in four volumes, a French-Persian Dictionary, and other books.

+His lexicographic masterpiece is Loghat-nameh-ye Dehkhoda ("Dehkhoda Dictionary"), the largest Persian dictionary ever published, in 15 volumes.
+Mohammad Moin accomplished Dehkhoda's unfinished volumes according to Dehkhoda's request after him.
 Finally the book was published after forty five years of efforts of Dehkhoda.